top of page

 • How Much Does a Virginia Medical Marijuana Card Cost?

 Some marijuana doctors charge an exorbitant amount of money just for an initial examination.
 We strongly feel that if you qualify for medical marijuana, you shouldn't have trouble accessing it due to cost.
 We do our best to work with patients to make Virginia marijuana cards affordable and accessible for everyone.
-If money is a concern for you, please call our patient support representatives at (888) 633-5808 to see if we can offer a medical marijuana evaluation discount or work out a payment plan that fits your budget.
+If money is a concern for you, please call our patient support representatives at (888) 633-5808 to see if we can offer a medical marijuana evaluation discount..

 • If My Written Certification Expired and I Didn’t Submit My Renewal Application Before the Deadline, Am I Still Eligible to Purchase Medical Marijuana?